th0th/poeticmetric/README.md

 I am planning to write a self-hosted installation guide in the future.
 But for now, you can check out the [`docker-compose.yaml` file in the `self-hosted`](self-hosted/docker-compose.yaml) directory.
 [You can also find an example `.env` file there](self-hosted/.env.example).

+## Sponsoring

+If you would like to support the development of PoeticMetric, please consider [sponsoring](https://github.com/sponsors/th0th).

 ## License

 PoeticMetric is free software, and is released under the terms of the **APGL-3.0** (GNU Affero General Public License version 3.0).
 See [LICENSE](LICENSE).